sethgabrielbrady/intro-to-js/README.md

+Front Edd Homework

+2/27/17

+This assignment requires using variables, if statements, operators, and functions.

 # Introduction to JavaScript

 Let's get some hands-on practice writing JavaScript code.
 You should **fork and clone** this repository first.